runemadsen/easygit/README.md

   // Add all files to index.
 Similar to 'git add .' err := easygit.AddAll("path/to/repo")

+  // Commit files in the index.
+If repo is commit, it will also create HEAD err := easygit.Commit("path/to/repo", "My commit message", "Name", "Email")

   // List all local branches.
 Similar to 'git branch' branchNames := easygit.ListBranches("path/to/repo")